gazebosim/docs/garden/sdf_worlds.md

 ## Adding models

 Instead of building our own models we can use already built ones.
-[Ignition Fuel](https://app.gazebosim.org/fuel) hosts hundreds of models that can easily be added to an Ignition world.
+[Gazebo Fuel](https://app.gazebosim.org/fuel) hosts hundreds of models that can easily be added to an Gazebo world.
 Models can be added as follows.

 ### Spawning a model